Can Technology Improve the Mental Health of Older Adults?

 According to the World Health Organization:

-- Between 2015 and 2050, the number of older adults will double as the baby boomer generation ages
+- Between 2015 and 2050, the number of senior adults will double as the baby boomer generation ages

 - Mental health issues and neurological problems account for 6-7% of total disabilities in older adults